eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/type-relationships-in-epsilon.md

 ## User-Defined Operation Call Dispatch

 As discussed in [EOL's documentation page](../eol.md#user-defined-operations), the language supports adding user-defined operations to existing types.
-For example, we can define a `getRole()` method for `Employee` and `Manager` that returns a string representation of the element's role as shown below.
+For example, we can define `getRole()` methods for `Employee` and `Manager` that return a string representation of the element's role as shown below.

 ```
 var alice = Employee.all.first();